celtera/avendish/README.md

 See https://github.com/celtera/avendish/tree/main/examples for a list of examples.

-Here is an example of various Max/MSP & Pdobjects generated from the examples folder ; the patches are available in https://github.com/celtera/avendish/tree/main/docs.
+Here is an example of various Max/MSP & PureData objects generated from the examples folder ; the patches are available in https://github.com/celtera/avendish/tree/main/docs.

 ![Max/MSP example](https://user-images.githubusercontent.com/2772730/139532911-59c101a0-800f-471e-a0be-18c68ce40910.png)